Quantum-Classical Machine learning by Hybrid Tensor Networks: Hybrid Tensor Networks

 \subsection{Quantum feature engineering}

-Above two cases we present show the potential of developing the new concept of quantum feature engineering which is the quantum version of feature engineering in machine learning.
-It is generally recognized that deep learning model is a kind of effective models to implement feature engineering since it is capable of extracting feature information automatically from the raw data.
-Such as during the process of training a convolutional neural network, the convolutional kernels will be trained as feature detectors to recognize, extract and assemble valuable feature information which will be used in the subsequent machine learning task such as classification, regression or sequential analysis etc..
-In analogy to this standpoint, HTN could be treated as a well-defined hybrid quantum classical model that is appropriate for quantum feature engineering.
-Although we have no formal definition of what quantum feature exactly is in the machine learning, we still start to investigate it involving quantum entanglement and fidelity by using TTN in our previous work\citep{liu2019machine}.
-However, as a kind of typical regular tensor networks as we discussed before, TTN exposes some limitations on machine learning, and our analysis of the entanglement and fidelity show the deficiency on superficiality and coarse graining.
-Based on these, we believe that the HTN will be a good choice of quantum feature engineering method in the future work and help us to understand how quantum features such as entanglement and fidelity affect the performance of machine learning.
+Above two cases we present the potential of developing the new concept of quantum feature engineering which is the quantum version of feature engineering in machine learning.
+It is generally recognized that deep learning is an effective way to perform feature engineering since it is capable of extracting feature information automatically from the raw data.
+Such as during the process of training a convolutional neural network, the convolutional kernels will be trained as feature detectors to recognize, extract and assemble valuable feature information which will be used in the subsequent machine learning tasks such as classification, regression or sequential analysis etc..
+In analogy to this standpoint, HTN could be treated as a well-defined hybrid quantum-classical model that is appropriate for quantum feature engineering.
+In which, the tensor network component we say it ``quantum unit'' is in charge of the recognition, extraction or assembling of quantum feature, and then transform it into the form of classical data.

+Although we have no formal definition of what quantum feature exactly is in machine learning, we still started to investigate it involving quantum entanglement and fidelity by using TTN in our previous work \cite{liu2019machine}.
+Ref. \cite{youssry2020beyond} proposed the machine learning based approach in terms of quantum control and first proposed the concept of quantum feature engineering.
+Based on these, we think that quantum feature engineering will be a promising and significant area in quantum machine learning, and we anticipate that HTN will be an excellent choice of quantum feature engineering.
+In future work, it will help us to understand better how quantum features such as entanglement and fidelity affect the performance of machine learning.